naiyerasif/site/blog/2019-07-08-persisting-and-querying-data-with-mongo-repository.md

 }
 ```

-When you'll try to run these tests, you'll come across the following exception:
+When you'll run these tests, the following exception may be thrown:

 ```java
 org.bson.codecs.configuration.CodecConfigurationException: Can't find a codec for class java.time.ZonedDateTime.